Hiking around Romania

 Day 4 – Brasov medieval town

-Explore Brasov – the most important medieval city in the area and one of the most visited cities in Romania.
-Great sites to visit as The Black Church, the main square, the old defense walls that are still well preserved on the south and west side of the old city the watchtowers and the narrowest street in Europe are just a few points on this day’s agenda.
+Explore the historic center of Brasov – Great sites to visit as The Black Church, the main square, the old defense walls that are still well preserved on the south and west side of the old city the watchtowers and the narrowest street in Europe are just a few points on this day’s agenda.

-Short hike to the Tampa peak located in the middle of Brasov city.
+Short hike to the Tampa peak, towering above the old Brasov city.
 At the top, you’ll be rewarded with an amazing panoramic view over the medieval walled city

 Return for the night back to our lodge in Bran